 Can I forward the emails?

 Sure, why not?
 I mean, you might want to enjoy the exclusivity of subscriber-only content, but I’m not going to get bent out of shape if you forward an article to somebody that you think might enjoy it or find it useful.
 Maybe they’ll decide to subscribe, too!
-(And, of course, there’s always the basic access content, which is already freely available, so I’m certainly not going to mind if you send it out even further.)
+(And, of course, there’s always the basic access content, which is already freely available, so I’m certainly not going to mind if you pass that around.)